Recovering the Picard group of quadratic algebras from Wood's binary quadratic forms: Classification of quadratic algebras when is not a zero divisor

-\begin{rem} The effect of some matrix $\mu$ in $\gl_2(\os)$ (acting on $\vv$) on the Wood-discriminant is to multiply it by $\det(\mu)^2$, while the $\gl_1$-part, acting on $\LL$, multiplies it by the square of some unit.
-Therefore, considering $\gl_2\times\gl_1$-classes implies to weaken the usual invariance of the discriminant... as we did for quadratic algebras~! \end{rem}
+\begin{rem} The effect of some matrix $\mu$ in $\gl_2(\os)$ (acting on $\vv$) on the discriminant is to multiply it by $\det(\mu)^2$, while the $\gl_1$-part, acting on $\LL$, multiplies it by the square of some unit.
+Therefore, considering $\gl_2\times\gl_1$-classes necessitates weakening the usual invariance of the discriminant, as we did for quadratic algebras. \end{rem}